Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 Utility value analysis

-The supplier offers are then evaluated with the values 1 (poor) to 5 (very good), for example
+Next, supplier offers are scored from 1 (poor) to 5 (very good), for example:

 Profile analysis

-The profile analysis maps the requirements that a company places on a supplier and shows which suppliers meet these requirements.
-The results are supplier performance profiles that can be used as a basis for selecting the right supplier.
+Profile analysis maps a company’s requirements for suppliers and shows which suppliers meet those requirements.
+The result is performance profiles that form the basis for choosing the right supplier.

 ABC analysis